plasmabio/template-bash/README.md

 `repo2docker` can be configured with several types of files.
 In the case of this repo:

-- `environment.yml`: specify the dependency that will be installed using `conda`
+- `environment.yml`: specify dependencies that will be installed using `conda`
+- `apt.txt`: specify dependencies that will be installed using `apt`
 - `postBuild`: specify extra dependencies such as JupyterLab extensions and activate the [Bash kernel](https://github.com/takluyver/bash_kernel)

 Once created, the environment can be reused without building it again.